-Click the area of the cell showing the picture of the room or the picture of the webcam (Fig 204 C).
+Click the area of the cell showing the picture of the room or the picture of the webcam (Fig 200 C).

-The line at the top shows the name of the surgical block, the room number, the patient's name and the type of operation (Fig $206 \, A$).
+The area on top shows the name of the surgical block, the room number, the patient's name and the type of operation (Fig 202 $\bf A$ ).

-Beneath it there is a time line which makes it possible to display the whole daily schedule of the room (Fig $206 \, B$).
+Beneath it there is a time line displaying the daily schedule of the room (Fig 202 B).

-12.3.
+11.3.
 Room schedule

-There is a time line in the upper part of the page, schematically representing the schedule of the operating day (Fig 206 B, Fig 207).
+There is a time line in the upper part of the page, schematically representing the schedule of the operating day (Fig 202 B, Fig 203).

-the box on the left (Fig 207 A) contains the room number.
+The box on the left (Fig 203 A) contains the room number.
 If enabled by configuration, the colour of that box provides information on the state of the operation that is more relevant at present time.